waku-org/go-waku/docs/operators/how-to/run.md

 Find the log entry beginning with `Listening on`.
-It should be printed at INFO level when you start your node and contains a list of all publically announced listening addresses for the nwaku node.
+It should be printed at INFO level when you start your node and contains a list of all publically announced listening addresses for the go-waku node.

 For example